ayeletganot/DailyScribe/README.md

 │   └── seed.js
 ├── public/             # Static files
 │   ├── styles/
-│   └── js/
 ├── routes/             # Route definitions
 ├── views/              # EJS templates
 │   ├── auth/
+│   ├── comment/
+│   ├── layout/
 │   ├── partials/
+│   ├── post/
 │   └── *.ejs
 ├── app.js             # Express app configuration
 └── package.json
 ```

-## Authentication Flow
+## 🔐 Authentication Flow

 1. **Signup**:
-   - User provides email, username, and password
+   - A user provides an email, username, and password
-   - Email uniqueness is checked
-   - Password is hashed using bcrypt
+   - Password is hashed and stored
-   - User is created and session is initialized
+   - A session is created after signup

 2. **Login**:
-   - User provides email and password
+   - The user submits his email and password
-   - Email is used to find the user
-   - Password is verified using bcrypt
+   - Credentials are verified using bcrypt
-   - Session is created with user data
+   - If valid, a session is created for the user

 3. **Protected Routes**:
    - Middleware checks for valid session